nschwiet/nschwiet.github.io/_pages/mlis-portfolio.md

 [Advising History](/advising-history)
 ======
-My adivising history is a list of conversations and meetings I had with my advisors, Professor Shawn Vancour and Professor Jonathan Furner.
+My adivising history is a list of conversations and meetings I had with my advisors, Professors Shawn Vancour and Jonathan Furner.

 [CV](/cv)